ItsAlanK/apr-breathwork/README.md

 Your will also need to set up a [Stripe account](https://dashboard.stripe.com/) for free and use it to get your Stripe Puclic and Secret keys which are needed to processes payments.

+A [MailChimp Account](https://mailchimp.com/) is needed for newsletter signup in the footer.
+This is a free service that can be used to collect contacts to run marketing campaigns to.
+With this account you can generate an API key and find your email list ID.

 <a name="local-deployment"></a>

 ### Local Deployment ###